Yasu3D/saturn.yasu3d.art/docs/navigator.md

 ## Layout Properties

-The layout properties allow Navigators to have the correct size and position without having to modify the textures.
+The layout properties allow Navigators to have the correct size and position without having to modify their textures.
 Width and Height define the size of the Navigator in-game.
 These values do not have to match the resolution of your texture.

 - Positive offset will move the navigator to the right/up.